MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 ![](media/yes.png) **Requires SharePoint Advanced Management**

 Keep track of changes you make to your organization’s SharePoint sites with Recent Actions Panel.
-You can find the Recent Actions Panel in SharePoint Admin Center (link) which shows the last 30 actions made by you within the last 30 days.
+You can find the Recent Actions Panel in SharePoint Admin Center (link) which shows the last 30 actions made by you within 30 days.

-Recent Actions Panel highlights changes made to site properties like site name, site URL, storage quota, and sharing settings.
+Recent Actions Panel highlights changes made to site properties like site name, site URL, storage quota, and site sharing settings.
 However, changes to tenant-level settings are not shown in Recent Actions Panel.